FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

-## Http Scan
+## Http Scanning
 ### -hs-ipport
-Used in combination with portscan, http scan will automatically add the ip:port of the http and https protocols in the portscan result to the scan queue, just enter
+Used in combination with portscan.
+Http scanning will automatically add the ip:port with http and https protocols in the portscan result to the scanning queue.
+Just enter:

 ```plain
 -hs-ipport ps
 ```

-http scan can also specify the ip:port list separately, for example, you can enter
+Http scanning can also specify a separate list of ip:port.
+For example, you can enter:

 ```plain
 -hs-ipport 192.168.146.1/24:8009,192.168.146.1-255:80,ipport.txt
 ```

-ipport.txt and cthun are in the same directory.
-The ip.txt content can be in the following format
+ipport.txt is in the same directory as cthun.
+The content of ip.txt can be in the following format:

 ```plain
 192.168.146.1-255:80